Summer Institute Workshops

 Class Size: No Limit

-This workshop is offered on Monday, June 17 (half-day) either in-person or via Zoom.
-The second session, offered on Tuesday, June 18 (half-day), is optional and in-person at our departmental location (215 Morris St., Durham, NC).
+This workshop is offered in a hybrid format, on Monday, June 17 and June 18 (half-days).
+Participate either via Zoom, or in-person at our departmental location (215 Morris St., Durham, NC).

 Instructors